Most babies are born with healthy hearts and have enough oxygen in their blood. However, about 1 baby in every 100 is born with a

 Common Types of Cardiac Testing for more information.

 Note: As with any screening test, sometimes there can be times when the pulse oximetry screening test is not correct.
 Sometimes there can be false positives, meaning that while the pulse ox screen suggests a problem, the echo will be reassuring that the heart is normal.

 Just because a baby fails the pulse oximetry screening test does not mean that the baby has a heart defect.
 There are other reasons that a baby may have lower oxygen levels, such as infection or lung problems.
 These are also very helpful to be picked up early.
 As well, some healthy babies can have a low pulse oximetry reading while their heart and lungs are adjusting after birth.

 If a baby passes the pulse oximetry screening, does it mean he or she has no heart defects?

-Unfortunately, no. Pulse oximetry testing picks up only some types of heart defects.
-Some heart defects do not change blood oxygen levels and are not picked up by the test.
+Unfortunately, no. Pulse oximetry testing picks up only some types of CHD.
+Heart defects which are not causing a low blood oxygen level at the time of the screen are not picked up by the test.

 Even if a baby passes the pulse oximetry screening, parents should watch:

 How well their baby is feeding